dlbbld/clean-chess/README.md

 Fifty moves without capture and pawn move:
 Yes
 ```
-The numbers in parantheses are the number of fullmoves.
-So "0.5" is one halfmove, "50" are 100 halfmoves and "51.5" are 103 halfmoves.
+The numbers in parentheses are the number of full moves.
+So "0.5" is one halfmove, "50" is 100 halfmoves and "51.5" is 103 halfmoves.
-The halfmove series always indicates the first halfmove with (0.5), fifty halfmoves with (50), seventy-five halfmoves if reached as (75)
+The halfmove series always indicates the first halfmove with (0.5), fifty halfmoves with (50), and seventy-five halfmoves if reached as (75)
-and the last halfmove in the series.
+and finally, the last halfmove in the series.

 # Unwinnability and dead position
+The API implements the [Chess Unwinnability Analyzer (CHA)](https://github.com/miguel-ambrona/D3-Chess).
+As such, everything here achieved is due to CHA.
+All relevant examples below are from the [CHA](https://github.com/miguel-ambrona/D3-Chess), which provides an outstanding elaboration on the subject in every aspect.

-A position is said to be unwinnable for a player if he has no theoretical mating possibilities, assuming worst play of the opponent.
+A position is said to be unwinnable for a player if he has no theoretical mating possibilities, assuming the worst play of the opponent.
 If the position is unwinnable for both players, it's a dead position.

 ## Methods
 The API provides an implementation of CHA.
-So for both situations there is a quick and a full method.
+So for both situations, there is a quick and a full method.

-The quick method is very fast but not 100% accurate.
-The full method is 100% accurate but it can also happens that it does not terminate in practical time (after hours).
+The quick method is speedy but not 100% accurate.
+On the other hand, the full method is 100% accurate, but it can also happen that it does not terminate after hours.

-As such the quick method is suited for game use, the full method only for research or interest use.
+The quick method is suited for game use, the full method only for research or interest use.

 ### Unwinnability
 The quick method has three return values: